macwille/python-chat-app/README.md

 **try out as an admin user - username: `Admin` password: `1234` or register**

-Python website using Flask framework and PostgreSQL.

-Web-based chat room application where users can register and chat inside different subjects and rooms.
+Chat room website where users can send an read messages, divided into different subjects and rooms.

+Writen in Python, using Flask and PostgreSQL.

+If you want to run the website locally you will need to have PostgreSQL installed.

-## Current Features
+## Features

-* Database support
+* Information saved to Database

+* Registration and login

-* User can register and log in with same account.
+* User can create rooms and subjects

-* User can send messages

-* User can search for his/her messages

-* Can create rooms

-* User can delete his/her messages
+* Send and delete messages

-* User can create resricted subjects
+* User can create password restricted subjects

 * Admin user

 * Protected against SQL injections, XSS and CSFR attacks

-### Admin user can
+### Admin user

-* Enter any subject or room
+* Has access to all rooms and subjects

-* Delete any room or message
+* Can delete any room or subject

-* Search for any messages
+* Can search all messages

 ## Possible Future Ideas